mattmakai/mattmakai.com/source/content/posts/141206-typical-devangel-day.rst

 We engineers know that uninterrupted quiet time is the only way to effectively code.
 My uninterrupted time comes in the morning hours between about 7am until noon.
-These hours tend to be productive since I'm fortunately one of those weird morning people who wakes up with a refreshed mind ready to go.
+These hours tend to be productive since I'm fortunately one of those weird morning people who wakes up with a refreshed mind that's ready to go.
 Morning hours also work well for focused tasks because our headquarters in San Francisco is three hours behind D.C. so I know I won't have to take phone calls or answer emails from the West Coast until they come online.